 Costa Rica is a relatively small country, covering just 0.25 per cent of the world’s landmass, yet it’s the home of five per cent of the planet’s biodiversity.
 If you enjoy photographing birds and butterflies then you’re going to be busy.
 You can view more than 800 bird species.

-A tele-zoom with an upper focal length of 400 to 500 millimetre will prove useful for capturing images of the toucans and hummingbirds that prove so common around jungle clearings.
+A telezoom with an upper focal length of 400 to 500mm will prove useful for capturing images of the toucans and hummingbirds that prove so common around jungle clearings.
 A teleconverter—essentially an optical ring that you insert between your camera’s body and the lens—is a cost-effective means of expanding the range of your lens, though it may mean you have to focus manually rather than automatically.

 Tree frogs thrive in the region’s humid jungles.
 Native tribespeople traditionally use secretions from the colourful frogs to poison arrows for hunting.
 Frogs no larger than a human thumb can prove deadly.
 A macro lens will enable you to capture details.